How To Organize Your Fridge To Maximize Its Value

 Shelves: The upper shelves are consistent.
 The lower shelves are the coldest.
 The already cooked food, like leftovers and readymade foods like hummus and sandwich meat should go up top.
 Meanwhile, the most vulnerable contents, that absolutely must stay cold at all times should go on the bottom.
 Raw meat, seafood, dairy should all be kept as cold as possible.
 If you don’t want food poisoning, this is where your eggs belong.

 Meat: If you remember to eat your meat within a couple of days of purchasing it, you’ll have no problems.
 Of course, everybody gets a bit forgetful sometimes, which is why you want to know how to prevent disaster from ensuing.
 A big risk that often goes overlooked is of the bacteria of contaminated meats spreading to neighboring foods.
 To prevent this, confine your meats to a section of the fridge that is completely separate and not touching any other foods.
 Also, keep the meat in its packaging until it is consumed.
 As soon as you remove it is when the clock starts ticking and the bacteria start multiplying.

 It’s not rocket science but it is important.
 Good habits make for a healthier lifestyle.
 So get into the habit of maintaining a well organized, hazard free refrigerator.
-Those good habits start with the right education, which you can get for the right price from A Training Company, who offer nationwide food manager certification.
 Redding, Fresno, Pleasant Hill, Bakersfield, San Luis and San Francisco are just a few of the locations within the state of California, while there are also several more in other states.
-Learn about how to sign up by calling 877-227-5212.